LilithHafner/PtrArrays.jl/README.md

 overhead and don't like hide and seek.

 This package provides `malloc(T, dims...)` which allocates an `AbstractArray{T}` with the provided `dims`.
-If you want, you can call `free` on the array once you're done using it but it can be more fun to see what happens if you don't.
+If you want to avoid memory leaks, you can call `free` on the array once you're done using it.

 Example usage